atoms-ufrj/playmol/doc/commands.md

 can be used as an initial configuration for a Molecular Dynamics simulation using LAMMPS through its command [read_data].

+* __lmp/models__: identical to the _lammps_ option above, except that Playmol will consider the first attribute of every defined [atom_type] as the specification of a [LAMMPS pair style] for such atom type, as well as the first attribute of every [bond_type], [angle_type], [dihedral_type], or [improper_type] as the specification of a corresponding style in [LAMMPS].

 * __emdee__: the command will produce code in the [Julia] programming language, which can be used to define an initial configuration for a Molecular Dynamics simulation using the [EmDee] package.
+As with the __lammps/models__ option, Playmol will consider the first attribute of every defined type as a model specification (in this case, slashes will be replaced by underscores in model names).

 * __summary__: this option will print a summary of the system characteristics, including the amount of every defined and detected structure such as angles, dihedrals, and molecules.
 Properties of each